Most teams don’t have a “bug tracking” problem. They have a “bugs get mentioned in Slack and then disappear” problem.

 The Best Slack Apps for Bug Tracking at a Glance

-- ClearFeed – For Slack-native bug triage across tools like Jira, Linear, and GitHub
+- ClearFeed – For Slack-native bug triage across tools like Jira, Linear, ClickUp, GitHub, and Asana.

 - Jira – For enterprise-grade bug tracking and workflow customization